-The European Union (EU) passed a set of laws which enhance the protection of personal data of EU citizens called the General Data Protection Regulation (GDPR) in 2016.
-It went into effect on May 25, 2018 and changed the way companies can interact with personal data from EU citizens.
-The new set of rules strengthen data privacy and security for every individual within the EU and requires companies to comply with these new strict rules.
-The GDPR also outlines harsh penalties for violations of this legislation.
+The European Union (EU) passed a set of laws that enhance the protection of personal data of EU citizens called the General Data Protection Regulation (GDPR) in 2016.
+It went into effect on May 25, 2018, and changed the way companies can interact with personal data from EU citizens.
+The new set of rules strengthen data privacy and security for individuals within the EU.
+GDPR also outlines harsh penalties for violations of this legislation.

 FrescoData is focused on maintaining GDPR compliance.
-We realize that the way we can interact with EU citizens is changing.
 Because of these changes, we have created new systems that use personal data from EU citizens in a compliant way.
-We have taken main areas of interest from the legislation and discussed how FrescoData is compliant with applicable law:
+We have taken the main areas of interest from the legislation and discussed how FrescoData is compliant with applicable law:

 With GDPR, personal data from EU citizens can only be processed if an individual has given clear consent to do so.
 Clear and concise language must be used to in the consent process.
 Consent must also be obvious and easy to understand for individuals as well.

-At FrescoData, we have worked closely with our data providers in EU countries to ensure they have taken measures to secure personal data information in compliance with GDPR.
+At FrescoData, we work closely with our data providers in EU countries to ensure they have taken measures to secure personal data information in compliance with GDPR.
 We are tackling consent by moving to a double opt-in subscription system for our email lists.
 Double opt-ins force individuals to confirm their email address before they can receive email communication from a company or individual.
-This type of opt-in in email marketing is how we are ensuring consent compliance under GDPR.
+This type of opt-in in email marketing is how we maintain consent compliance under GDPR.

 Under the GDPR personal data cannot be transferred outside of the EU.
 FrescoData already complies with this approach to email marketing.

-1. Company A wants to send email marketing to their target market in Germany
+Company A wants to send email marketing to their target market in Germany.

 - They contact FrescoData to set up this campaign on their behalf

 - Using an API, we connect to data lists from Germany to send out the campaign